 Layering two policies in this way will save him at least 30% on his life insurance.

-If Stay Away from No Medical Exam Life Insurance When You're Healthy!
+7. Stay Away from No Medical Exam Life Insurance When You're Healthy!

-YES the Average Cost of Life Insurance in Canada Per Month Is Less if you stay away from no exam coverage when you’re healthy.
+The Average Cost of Life Insurance in Canada Per Month Is Less if you stay away from no exam coverage when you’re healthy.

-No matter how you slice and dice it, a no medical exam life insurance policy is always going to cost you way more than a traditionally underwritten policy if you’re in good shape.
+No matter how you slice and dice it, a no medical exam life insurance policy is always going to cost you more than a traditionally underwritten policy if you’re in good shape.

 This is because the life insurance company has limited information about your situation – which means you’re riskier to insure.
 The result?
 Premiums increase the less information you offer.